go-chef/chef/README.md

 Like many Chef ecosystem programs, go-chef/chef is licensed under the Apache 2.0 License.
 See the LICENSE file for details.

-Chef is copyright (c) 2008-2014 Opscode, Inc. and its various contributors.
+Chef is copyright (c) 2008-2014 Chef, Inc. and its various contributors.

 Thanks go out to the fine folks of Opscode and the Chef community for all their hard work.